Government-Subsidized Air Service Stymies Private Bus Service

 Three Airports Nearby

-But in the Decatur, Illinois case, there are three airports providing unsubsidized air service less than a one-hour drive away.
+But in the Decatur, Illinois case, three airports provide unsubsidized air service less than a one-hour drive away.

-Winkler said he sees no choice but to focus on the places where the family’s company can turn a profit, like Peoria, Normal and Champaign.
-Those cities enable them to still make a profit, even though they must compete against commercial planes and trains.
-In those cities, where there are no Essential Air Service subsidies being handed to competitors, the free market works, he said.
+Winkler said he sees no choice but to focus on the places where the family’s company can turn a profit, such as Peoria, Normal, and Champaign.
+In those cities, where there are no Essential Air Service subsidies being handed to competitors, Winkler’s company successfully competes against commercial planes and trains.
+The free market works there, he said.